marcflohrer/playlistgenerator/README.md

 ### Prerequisites

-You need docker on the machine where you want to run the application:

 * An IDE to build and maybe also to run the project, e.g. Visual Studio will do
 * [dotnet 7.0](https://dotnet.microsoft.com/download/dotnet/7.0)
 * Any hardware that runs dotnet 7.0